PLANNING LAW AND ADMINISTRATION

 Part VI: chapters I, II and III.

-The consultation of a urban planning and building law’s collection is obviously appropriate.
-Among the many, we note:
+The consultation of a urban planning and building law’s collection is obviously necessary.

 Assessment methods and criteria